Ingredients List: What’s In Our IV Drip Treatments?

 Taurine nomenclature

-Deficiency in taurine is rare because most individuals ingest sufficient amounts of taurine through meat, fish, and dairy consumption, where this amino acid naturally occurs.
-Vegetarians and vegans may benefit from taurine supplements, as vegetarian sources may contain a sufficient amount of the body’s daily required value.
+Taurine deficiency is rare because most individuals consume sufficient amounts of taurine through dietary sources such as meat, fish, and dairy.
+However, vegetarians and vegans might have lower intake and may benefit from taurine supplementation since vegetarian sources may contain lower amounts of taurine (Schaffer et al., 2014).

 NAD (Nicotinamide Adenine Dinucleotide)